 Christopher Randolph (Carter James)

 Catherine Eaton is an award-winning director, writer, actor and producer.
 Most recently, she directed, co-wrote and performed in her debut feature The Sounding starring Harris Yulin (Training Day), Teddy Sears (24:Legacy), and Erin Darke (Good Girls Revolt) based on her short film starring Frankie Faison (The Wire, Luke Cage).
 She is developing two original series for television, both finalists for the Sundance Labs.
 Her pilot, On The Outs, was awarded the Tribeca Enterprises “Through Her Lens” Award.
-Catherine has been selected for Ryan Murphy's prestigious Half Foundation Program for Television Directors and will be working on his new show Pose in late 2017.
+Catherine has been selected for Ryan Murphy's prestigious Half Foundation Program for Television Directors and will be working on his new show Pose later this year.
 Catherine is a free-lance producer and shares an Emmy for Bloomberg’s investigative report “The Human Toll of Ethanol.”
 As an actor, Catherine has performed on Broadway, across the country and on screen.
 Catherine has a BA from Cornell, an MFA from Univ of MN/Guthrie, has lectured on directing at Harvard, is on the leadership team of Film Fatales and a member of NYWIFT, SAG/AFTRA, and AEA.

 Caitlin Gold is the Co-Founder of New York-based production company, Nine Lives Pictures.
 Caitlin has produced numerous films including Imagine I’m Beautiful (currently on iTunes, Amazon, and Google Play), the upcoming In This Our Youth (starring Jared Gillman of Moonrise Kingdom), ’79 Parts (with Eric Roberts and Sandra Bernhard), and Indigo (with Nicholas Brendon of Buffy the Vampire Slayer).
 As producer, Caitlin is actively involved at all stages of production, from script development, packaging, and financing, all the way through post-production, marketing, and distribution.